← Back to Sharia Screening

 1. The three gates

-A stock is Sharia-compliant under a given standard if and only if it passes all three gates:
+A stock is Sharia-compliant under a given standard if and only if it passes all gates that the standard defines.
+Counts and rules differ by standard:

 2. Gate 1 — Sector exclusions

-The following sectors are universally excluded by all three standards:
+The following sectors are universally excluded by AAOIFI, DJIM, and MSCI Islamic:

 Per-standard differences on edge sectors